You have spent over 1000 bucks on your new Mavic Pro and you want to make sure it stays in good shape. So, you need a bag, right?

 Also, because it does not have lots of space taking padding (but hard foam instead) this case is actually quite small.
 Some of the buyers say it can easily fit inside an existing backpack (see measurements below) and easily in a case or carry-on for travel.

 This one is quite a bit heavier than the Basstop because the foam is more dense and compact.
-This case is more for those wanting to save the space (it's about 2 inches shorter).
+This case is more for those wanting to save space (it’s about 2 inches shorter).
 They both fit the same amount of things (except for the phone/tablet).

-The Philonext hardcases are for those of you who just want a way to protect your Mavic and it's controller.
+The Philonext hard cases are for those of you who just want a way to protect your Mavic and its controller.
 Nothing more.

-It's ideal for anyone who wants to carry the drone and controller inside another case or backpack, but just wants to be sure they won't get damaged.
+It’s ideal for anyone who wants to carry the drone and controller inside another case or backpack but just wants to be sure they won’t get damaged.

 These remind me of my sunglasses case for Oakleys.
 The exterior is quite hard with a dotted pattern, and the interior is soft and a little padded to protect whatever you put inside there.